 Q: Can I take just a few lessons?

-A: We offer a package of four “Mini-Prep” lessons, but usually recommend a full term of lessons to experience noticeable progress.
+A: We offer a package of four “Introductory” lessons, but usually recommend a full term of lessons to experience noticeable progress.

 Q: What if I am not really sure that I want to study at The Music Academy—what can you do to help me decide?

 A: We offer placement assessments for a nominal fee, where you come to The Music Academy and meet with a teacher at a potential lesson time.
 You can talk over your wants and needs, and ask specific questions.